DataDog/documentation/content/en/integrations/guide/source-code-integration.md

 ## Overview

-The source code integration is an integration with Git that allows you to link your telemetry (such as stack traces) with your source code.
+The source code integration is an integration with Git that enables you to link your telemetry (such as stack traces) with your source code.

-{{< img src="integrations/guide/source_code_integration/link-to-github.png" alt="Inline code snippet" style="width:90%;">}}
+{{< img src="integrations/guide/source_code_integration/link-to-github.png" alt="Inline code snippet of a Java RuntimeException with a button to view the code in Github" style="width:90%;">}}

 Combined with the GitHub Apps integrations, you can see inline code snippets in your errors.
 For more information, see [Inline Source Code](#inline-source-code).